Log In to Register

 Reception: 5:00 – 6:30 p.m.

-4.0 hours MCLE credit, including 3.0* hours Professional Responsibility MCLE credit in the following categories:
+4.0 hours MCLE credit, including 3.0 hours approved Professional Responsibility MCLE credit in the following categories:

 • 1.0 hour Mental Health & Substance Abuse credit